Sgivi/alx_be_python/README.md

 Summary
 This exercise helped me understand how to combine text and numbers in Python output and practice basic arithmetic operations in a program.

+Simple Interest Calculator

+What I Learned

+How to calculate simple interest using Python arithmetic operations.

+How to store values in variables and use a mathematical formula in code.

+How to print results clearly using the print() function.

+Challenges I Faced

+This task was straightforward because the formula and instructions were provided.

+Summary
+In this exercise, I calculated the simple interest for a principal of 1000 at a 5% rate over 3 years using Python.
+It helped me practice variable assignments and arithmetic operations.